From The National Gazetteer of Great Britain and Ireland (1868)

 - Index of Suffolk Public Houses, Inns and Taverns A listing of historical Public Houses, Taverns, Inns, Beer Houses and Hotels in Suffolk, compiled by Kevan Wilding.
 The Suffolk listing uses information from census, Trade Directories and History to add licensees, bar staff, lodgers and visitors.
 In addition to an index of Suffolk Pubs & Taverns by town name, there are listings by public house name for the years of 1839, 1869 and 1891.

 - The CAMRA Suffolk Pubs website uses various historic trade directories and census pages to populate the site with owners and landlords from early 19th century to the present day.
 It also contains various items of local history and photographs to help illustrate the pubs, towns and villages.

-The Workhouse provides information about the development of the Poor Laws.
+The Workhouse provides general information about the development of the Poor Laws.